 - Flexible Spending Account

 - Tuition Reimbursement – up to $4,000 annual

 - Professional Development Assistance

 Who We Are

 Since 1968, Integrity House has provided comprehensive and compassionate addiction treatment services for individuals with substance use disorders.
 Integrity is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), an independent, nonprofit accreditor of health and human services, at its highest level, Integrity House is recognized statewide as a treatment leader.
 Integrity House is committed to best practice and has expanded its program and services throughout the years to remain a practical resource for those who need help.
 We currently offer inpatient, residential, and outpatient levels of addiction treatment, including medication-assisted treatment; treatment for co-occurring disorders; outpatient mental health services; recovery programs; education and workforce readiness opportunities; and supportive housing.

 Integrity is committed to providing an environment of mutual respect where equal employment opportunities are available to all applicants and teammates.
 Integrity House openly supports and fully commits to recruitment, selection, placement, promotion, and compensation of individuals without regard to race, color, religion, age, sex (including pregnancy, gender identity, and sexual orientation), genetic information, national origin, disability status, protected veteran status or any other characteristic protected by federal, state or local laws.

-Physical/Medical Requirements: Before hire, candidates shall be required to show documentation of COVID-19 vaccination and booster and have a negative TB skin test and positive titers for the MMR.
+Physical/Medical Requirements: Before hire, candidates shall be required to show a negative TB skin test and positive titers for the MMR.
 Candidates will also be required to undergo SUD pre-boarding requirements, including drug testing, fingerprinting, and a physical exam.